What you can see and do for family fun!

 Strawberries to pick

-Pick your own strawberries start in mid October and go through to late May, depending on the weather.
+Pick your own strawberries start in mid October, depending on the weather.

 You can bring your own fairly shallow container (not a bucket or they'll squash!) or we can provide one that you can recycle.

 Cost is $16 per kilogram and you pay for what you pick by weight.
 We don't allow eating the fruit in the patch, just a taste of one when you begin.
 There is no entry fee.

 We have a range of jams, sauces and pickles made by Peter in the farm kitchen from our own and locally grown produce.
 The range includes traditional preserves with sugar and sugar free sweetened with xylitol.
 Go to the Homemade Jams and Sauces page for details about the range.
 These are also available to buy at the Online Shopping page.

 We also stock The Big Strawberry liqueurs, local pure honey, local dried fruits, our own biodynamic garlic, pumpkins, figs, eggs, frozen strawberries, blackberries, boysenberries for jam making and smoothies